JuliaPhylo/PhyloNetworks.jl/docs/src/man/ticr_howtogetQuartetCFs.md

   `bucky-slurm.pl` script is located.

-In slurm, you would submit the BUCKy array job with:
+In slurm, we would submit the BUCKy array job with:
 ```bash
 sbatch bucky-slurm-submit.sh
 ```